 - guidance from faculty and graduate student mentors

-- stipend + paid housing + allowance for travel
+- paid stipend + paid housing + travel allowance

 - two letters of recommendation